k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/datasets`

 The API retrieves a list of datasets that belong to the **latest version** of the specified data platform and schema.
-This API is available starting from Fabric V8.3.
+Available starting from Fabric V8.3.

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/{dataset}/fields`

 The API retrieves a list of fields that belong to the **latest version** of the specified data platform, schema and dataset.
-This API is available starting from Fabric V8.3.
+Available starting from Fabric V8.3.

 Starting from Fabric V8.3.2, an optional input parameter ```primitiveTypeOnly``` has been added: